hashicorp/vault-client-go/docs/System.md

 [[Back to README]](../README.md)

-## PostSysLeasesRenewUrlLeaseId
+## UpdateSystemLeasesRenewUrlLeaseId

-> PostSysLeasesRenewUrlLeaseId(ctx, urlLeaseId).SystemLeasesRenewLeaseRequest(systemLeasesRenewLeaseRequest).Execute()
+> UpdateSystemLeasesRenewUrlLeaseId(ctx, urlLeaseId).SystemLeasesRenewLeaseRequest(systemLeasesRenewLeaseRequest).Execute()

 Renews a lease, requesting to extend the lease.